An Inspiring Fight and a Lasting Legacy

 Karen Yontz was a lifelong resident of Milwaukee and the picture of health.
 When Karen was in her 20s, she was diagnosed with Hodgkin's lymphoma – a cancer of the lymphatic system.
 With treatment and therapy Karen was able to beat the cancer.

-During the eight years between her heart attack and her passing, Karen recognized the ramification heart disease has on an individual, a family, a community and a nation.
+During the eight years between her heart attack and her passing, Karen recognized the ramifications heart disease has on an individual, a family, a community and a nation.
 Knowing how passionate Karen was about the issue, her husband Ken made a generous contribution to the Aurora Health Care Foundation in her memory.
 "It was more to honor her in a way I think she would like to be honored," Ken said of his efforts.
 "That is, to help other people."

 In 1996, The Karen Yontz Women's Cardiac Awareness Center was established and has been a resource to women in the community ever since.